Gaza Jar: Distribution

-In Israel
+Israel

 Over the years, a number of archeological excavations have been conducted in the southern coastal plain of Israel, such as the excavation in Ashkelon and other excavations.
-In many of the sites, kilns were discovered to create the pottery, a figure that proves the existence of the jars Workshop.
+In many of the sites, kilns were discovered to create the pottery, which proves the existence of workshops producing the jars.
 The proliferation of houses in the vicinity of agricultural facilities for wine production proves that the phenomenon of pottery production relied on the production of partial production and was in fact created as a "by-product" industry – first the wine was created and as a result, the jar was created.

 Yigal Israel's research from the early 1990s illuminated the map of the distribution sites of Gaza Jars.
-A survey was conducted in Israel by the Israel Antiquities Authority.
-The survey surveyed about 20 settlement sites from the Byzantine period.
+A survey was conducted in Israel by the IAA, covering some 20 settlement sites from the Byzantine period.
 At some sites, kilns were seen on the surface and stones.
 All the sites are located near streams or wadis near the raw material used to build the tools – clay.
 However, the southern coastal plain and northern Negev region are not the absolute boundaries of the houses of the creator.
 In light of several studies, houses of art were discovered in the vicinity of the city of Yavne.

-A large number of pottery fragments from Gaza jars from the 5th and 6th centuries were found in an organized archeological excavation near the Karni crossing.
+A large number of pottery fragments of Gaza Jars from the 5th and 6th centuries were found in an organized archeological excavation near the Karni crossing.

-In the world
+Wider Mediterranean and Europe

 Gaza Jars are found in many assemblies at sites in the Mediterranean basin including more western countries such as France, Spain, Italy, England and Germany.
-Types are known from Istanbul, Turkey, Berenice (Cyrenaica) (an ancient city in the Cyrenaica region from the Roman-Byzantine periods near Benghazi, Libya), Carthage, Tunisia and Alexandria in Egypt.
+Types are known from Istanbul, Turkey, Berenice (ancient city in the Cyrenaica region from the Roman-Byzantine periods at Benghazi in Libya), Carthage in Tunisia, and Alexandria in Egypt.